If you’ve never used trekking poles when hiking before, you’re in for a treat.

-Adjustable trekking poles provide support by helping to reduce load-bearing pressure on your legs and help you move with optimal balance and efficiency.
+Adjustable poles provide support by helping to reduce load-bearing pressure on your legs and help you move with optimal balance and efficiency.
 Hiking poles also prevent “sausage fingers” – that feeling you get from hiking all day with your hands dangling at your sides.

-How Long Should My Trekking Pole Be?: Trekking Pole Height Calculator/Size Chart
+Trekking Pole Height Calculator/Size Chart

-Finding the right length of trekking pole for you will ultimately come down to personal preference, and the best way to figure out what size trekking pole to use is to adjust the height as you’re hiking until you find what feels best for you.
+Finding the right length of pole for you will ultimately come down to personal preference, and the best way to figure out what size trekking pole to use is to adjust the height as you’re hiking until you find what feels best for you.
 Nevertheless, this chart is a good starting point for finding the correct height.

 These are recommended heights for walking on flat terrain and will help ensure that your elbow is at the desired 90-degree angle when the pole tips are touching the ground.

-Also bear in mind that everyone’s body is different.
+Also, bear in mind that everyone’s body is different.
 If you have shorter legs, you’ll probably need to set your walking poles to be even shorter than it says in the chart.
 If you have particularly long legs, you’ll likely need to adjust the length to be longer than it says in this walking stick height chart.

 |Your Height |